CHERI-Alliance/RepoMgmtWG/README.md

 If someone wants to create a repository without an existing working group, please get in contact with this working group.

-In all cases, when a repository is created, the initial responsible person or persons should be communicated to this working group.
+In all cases, when a repository is created, it should be added to the repository table, which includes the initial responsible working group or person.
-When the responsible person changes, this should also be mentioned.
+When the responsible working group or person changes, this should also be updated.
+To update the table please open a pull request to this repository.

 ## License

 When creating a repository these are usually based on existing projects with existing licenses.
-Most projects with reasonable licenses should be fine.
+Projects with well-known open-source licenses should be fine.
+If you have any doubt, please contact this working group.

 If this is a completely new project, we prefer permissive licenses like [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).